thanasis-kouskouras/Real-time-Chat-Application/README.md

 ### About Us
 ![About](screenshots/about.jpg)
-*Learn about the EasyTalk project and its development as a university initiative*
+*Learn about the EasyTalk project*

 ### Contact Support
 ![Contact](screenshots/contact.jpg)